wunde005/MediasitePS_Tools/README.md

 ---

 # Folder Tools:
-Powershell scripts savefolders.ps1 and loadfolderfrom.ps1 allow you to save and load folders on a Mediasite server<br/>
+Powershell scripts savefolders.ps1 and loadfolderfrom.ps1 allow you to save and load folders on a Mediasite server
-note: Requires mediasiteps module be loaded
+<sub><sup>Note: Requires mediasiteps module be loaded</sup></sub>
 ---

 - NAME: **savefolders.ps1**